 A supervised cooperative work program for students in a chemistry occupation for a minimum of 15 hours per week.
-Course may be repeated.
+Course may be taken four times for a maximum of 12 credit hours.
+Course objectives differ each semester.

 COMPUTER SCIENCE

 CSC 50 Key Punch, Data Entry and Procedures / 3 cr. hrs.
 4 periods (3 lec., 1 lab)